emilsekerinski/ictac2024tutorial/README.md

 Juypter has two user interfaces: Classic Jupyter (one notebook per browser window) and JupyterLab (multiple notebooks per browser window).
 This tutorial uses *JupyterLite* with *JupyterLab*.

+Please contact the author at [emil@mcmaster.ca](mailto:emil@mcmaster.ca) if you intend to adopt the notebooks and would like access to more exercises with solutions.